defactor-com/documentation/docs/engage/front-end-ui/buyback.md

 - **Staking Rewards** – Tokens allocated for staking reward distribution
 - **Other** – Tokens assigned to miscellaneous ecosystem needs and future initiatives

-Each category is defined with a specific icon and label that can be customized through the admin interface.
-Administrators can modify these categories, add new ones, or adjust their designations to match the project's evolving needs.
+Each category is defined with a specific icon and label that can be customized in the admin interface.
+Administrators can edit categories to match evolving project requirements.

 ## Buybacks Tables